-(b) Practice in this Court.
-Except as herein otherwise provided, only members of the bar of this Court shall practice in this District.

-- (1) U.S. Government Attorneys.
-Any attorney representing the United States Government in an official capacity, or who is employed by the office of the Federal Public Defender in an official capacity, and is admitted to practice in another U.S. District Court may practice in this District in any matter in which the attorney is employed or retained by the United States during such period of federal service.
-Attorneys so permitted to practice in this Court are subject to the jurisdiction of this Court to the same extent as members of the bar of this Court. - (2) Tribal Attorneys.
-Any attorney representing a tribal government entity in a full time official capacity may practice in this District in any matter in which the attorney is employed or retained by the tribal government entity during such period of tribal service provided the attorney is a member of a state bar.
-The attorney may apply to this district court under paragraph 3, pro hac vice.
-Attorneys so permitted to practice in this Court are subject to the jurisdiction of this Court to the same extent as members of the bar of this Court. - (3) Pro Hac Vice.
+- (b) Practice in this Court.
+Except as herein otherwise provided, only members of the bar of this Court may practice in this District. - representing the United States Government in an official capacity, or who is employed by the office of the Federal Public Defender in an official capacity, and is admitted to practice in another U.S. District Court may practice in this District in any matter in which the attorney is employed or retained by the United States during such period of federal service.
+Attorneys so permitted to practice in this Court are subject to the jurisdiction of this Court to the same extent as members of the bar of this Court. - (2) Pro Hac Vice.
 An attorney who is admitted to practice in another U.S. District Court, and who has been retained to appear in this Court may, upon written application and in the discretion of the Court, be permitted to appear and participate in a particular case.
-Unless authorized by the Constitution of the United States or an Act of Congress, an attorney is not eligible to practice pursuant to this subparagraph (b)(3) if any one or more of the following apply: (i) the attorney resides in Arizona, (ii) the attorney is regularly employed in Arizona, or (iii) the attorney is regularly engaged in the practice of law in Arizona.
-The pro hac vice application shall be presented to the Clerk and shall state under penalty of perjury (i) the attorney's principal office address and city and state of principal residence as well as current telephone number, facsimile number and electronic mailing address, if any, (ii) by what courts the attorney has been admitted to practice and the dates of admissions, (iii) that the attorney is in good standing and eligible to practice in those courts, (iv) that the attorney is not currently suspended, disbarred or subject to disciplinary proceedings in any court, and (v) if the attorney has concurrently or within the year preceding the current application made any other pro hac vice applications to this Court, the title and number of each action in which such application was made, the date of each application, and whether each application was granted.
-The pro hac vice application shall be accompanied by payment of a pro hac vice fee to the Clerk, U.S. District Court and a current, original certificate of good standing from a federal court.
-The amount of the fee is available on the District Court's website.
-If the pro hac vice application is denied, the Court may refund any or all of the fee paid by the attorney.
+Unless authorized by the Constitution of the United States or an Act of Congress, an attorney is not eligible to practice pursuant to this subparagraph (b) (2) if any one or more of the following apply: (i) the attorney resides in Arizona, (ii) the attorney is regularly employed in Arizona, or (iii) the attorney is regularly engaged in the practice of law in Arizona.
+The pro hac vice application must be presented to the Clerk and must state under penalty of perjury (i) the attorney's principal office address and city and state of principal residence as current telephone number, facsimile number and well as electronic mailing address, if any, (ii) by what courts the attorney has been admitted to practice and the dates admissions, (iii) that the attorney is in good standing and eligible to practice in those courts, (iv) that the attorney is not currently suspended, disbarred or subject to disciplinary proceedings in any court, and (v) if the attorney has concurrently or within the year preceding the current application made any other pro hac vice applications to this Court, the title and number of each action in which such application was made, the date of each application, and whether each application was granted.
+The pro hac vice application must also be accompanied by payment of a pro hac vice fee to the Clerk, U.S. District Court and a current, original certificate of good standing from a federal court.
+The amount of the fee is available on the District Court's website. the pro hac vice application is denied, the Court may refund any or all of the fee paid by the attorney.
 If the application is granted, the attorney is subject to the jurisdiction of the Court to the same extent as a member of the bar of this Court.
+Attorneys admitted to practice pro hac vice must comply with the Rules of Practice of the United States District Court for the District of Arizona.